The Feng Shui Adjustment

 Chloe snorted, tossing her phone aside.
 “Agitated?
 Sweetheart, the only agitated thing here is me.
 You’re taking forever!”

 Joanne drew a calming breath.
 She loved her work, truly, but there were limits.
 She let her gaze flick briefly, knowingly, toward Chloe before turning back with a hint of mischief.

 “You know what?
 I think the issue might be a bit more… personal.
 Let’s try to get to the bottom of this with something far more immediate.”

 Without another word, Joanne pulled a soft grey rug from the corner and laid it carefully in the centre of the room.
-She positioned a minimalist leather dining chair precisely atop it, then fetched a large, hand-carved olivewood salad spoon from the kitchen counter.
+She positioned a minimalist leather dining chair precisely on top of it, then fetched a large, hand-carved olivewood salad spoon from the kitchen counter.
 With methodical care, she laid the spoon across the seat.
+Finally, she adjusted a full-length mirror to face the arrangement, angling it just so.

 Chloe watched, arms crossed, a smirk tugging at her lips.
 “Okay, I get it.
 You’re doing some, like, artsy installation thing.”

-“But seriously, Jo, when do we get to the chi flow or whatever?”
+“But seriously, Jo, when do we get to the chi flow, or whatever?”

 “Hey!”
 Chloe yelped, kicking her legs in surprise.
 “Jo!
 What do you think you’re doing?!”

-Joanne calmly adjusted her position, her voice smooth and purposeful.
 “Sometimes, the most effective solutions are the ones that seem the most unconventional.
-The chair symbolizes grounding, the rug contains the energetic field, and having you over my lap represents balance.
+The chair symbolizes grounding, the rug contains the energetic field, and putting you over my lap represents balance.
 Now we can focus on some energetic adjustments.”

 Chloe twisted, her cheeks flaming red.
 “You can’t be serious!”